leoloso/graphql-by-pop.com/src/index.md

 ---
 layout: home
-title: GraphQL by PoP
+title: Superpower your GraphQL server
-postsHeading: ✏️ See latest blog entries
+postsHeading: Latest from our ✏️ Blog
 archiveButtonText: See all blog entries
 metaDesc: Welcome to the GraphQL by PoP site
-socialImage: ''
+socialImage: /assets/graphql-by-pop-logo.jpg
 ---

 ...